cjdaly/smolDeck/README.md

 The Keyboard FeatherWing is a computer peripheral.
 It needs a [feather](https://www.adafruit.com/feather) device with a CPU, RAM, etc. to make it work.
 The feather could be running [CircuitPython](https://circuitpython.org/) or Arduino or even Linux.

-The Keyboard FeatherWing includes a [Stemma-QT](https://learn.adafruit.com/introducing-adafruit-stemma-qt/what-is-stemma-qt) jack which can be used for enhanced cyber-ing if you have a standard Stemma-QT brain stem implant.
+The Keyboard FeatherWing includes a [Stemma-QT](https://learn.adafruit.com/introducing-adafruit-stemma-qt/what-is-stemma-qt) jack which can be used for enhanced cyber-ing, if you have a standard Stemma-QT brain stem implant.
 Or it can be used with external [Stemma-QT devices](https://www.adafruit.com/category/1005).

 ## CircuitPython (or Arduino)